IIIM-IS/AERA/README.md

 Install on Windows
 ==================

-* If you are running Windows in VirtualBox, launch VirtualBox.
+If you are running Windows in VirtualBox, launch VirtualBox.
 In the main screen, click Windows 10 and click Start.

-* Launch the Microsoft Edge browser and go to https://github.com/IIIM-IS/replicode .
+Launch the Microsoft Edge browser and go to https://github.com/IIIM-IS/replicode .
 Sign in.
 Change the branch to june2011.
 Now you can copy/paste these instructions from the README.

-* To install Git command line, use the Microsoft Edge browser to download and install from https://git-scm.com/download/win .
+To install Git command line, use the Microsoft Edge browser to download and install from https://git-scm.com/download/win .

-* Click the Windows Start icon.
+Click the Windows Start icon.
 In the search window, type Command Prompt.
-In the command prompt screen, enter
+In the command prompt screen, enter:

     cd \
     mkdir work